grommunio/grommunio-documentation/admin/administration.rst

      is blocked
    - Storage quota limit: Maximum size of the mailbox before storing (any kind of) objects is blocked
+- Create grommunio-chat user: Creates a grommunio-chat account for this user.
+If this checkbox is disabled, there is no grommunio-chat team for this domain.
+- grommunio-chat admin permission: Gives administrative permissions for grommunio-chat to this user's grommunio-chat account.
+- grommunio-chat permissions: Grants grommunio-chat admin permissions
 - Allow SMTP sending: Allows the user to send e-mails via SMTP
 - Allow password changes: Allows the user to change his/her password
 - Allow POP3/IMAP logins: Allows logins via POP3 or IMAP
-- Create grommunio-chat user: Creates a grommunio-chat account for this user.
-If this checkbox is disabled, there is no grommunio-chat team for this domain.
-- grommunio-chat admin permission: Gives administrative permissions for grommunio-chat to this user's grommunio-chat account.
+- Hide from GAL: Hides the user from he Global Address List
+- Allow Chat/Meet/Files/Archive: Allows access to respective feature

-Note that, because a message first needs to be exist internally before it can be sent, the storage quota limit is also relevant for sending.
+Note that, because a message needs to exist internally before it can be sent, the storage quota limit is also relevant for sending.
 Conversely, for reception, the storage quota limit must allow storing messages.
-(It follows that the storage quota should always be more than receive quota, and more than send quota.)
+(Thus, the storage quota should always be more than receive quota, and more than send quota.)

 To change the current password of the user, click `Change password` next to the username.
-You will be prompted to set and repeat your new password.
+You will be prompted to set and repeat the new password.

 User & Contact